Original Issuance Date: October 5, 2015

+Renters may add additional authorized drivers to the rental agreement for business travel providing they are eligible to drive for University business and meet the other requirements of this policy.
 The addition of any authorized driver(s) must be done at the rental outlet upon vehicle pickup.

 Vehicle rental reimbursement is limited to the amount directly related to University business.
 If the traveler opts for a weekly rate because the total cost is less than if rented at the daily rate for the number of business days, the weekly rate amount will be reimbursed.
 If the traveler extends the rental for personal reasons, the weekly rate will be pro-rated and only the amount directly related to University business will be reimbursed.